THE BULLS' S..T IN THE CHINA SHOP

 and toast.
 White rice is harmless — almost pure starch with 0.4%

 fiber.
-Bananas and apples are abundant sources of soluble fibers well
+Bananas and apples are abundant sources of pectins — a soluble fiber well

 gluten in toast causes intestinal inflammation.
 Consequentially, the BAT